tesuji/dotfiles/docs/archlinux-installation.md

 If no connection is available, stop the *dhcpcd* service with `systemctl stop dhcpcd@` and press `Tab`.

-This command `ping www.google.com > /dev/null 2>&1 &` will keep internet from being interrupted by long unusing time.
+This command `ping www.google.com > /dev/null 2>&1 &` will keep internet from being interrupted by long unused time.

-If you have an **authoried internet access**, use `elinks` with `javascript` to login:
+If you have an **authorized internet access**, use `elinks` with `javascript` to login:

 - type `elinks archlinux.org`
 - press the `Esc` key.
 Press `o` to open `Options manager`